 Like everyone else in this fallen world, believers suffer from physical sickness and discouragement.
 What should we do during those times?
-James offers us some encouragement.
+James encourages us to first turn our hearts God-ward and then to turn to our leaders when we feel weak and overcome, whether it’s a physical or some other kind of struggle.

 Today’s Readings: